Nick-prog/Improved-Clive-Webhook/README.md

 The main purpose of this program was to utilize a webhook connection on an online form that has a high amount of traffic on a daily basis.

 # About The Project
 Similar to the previous Clive-Webhook program, but removes the initial GUI to improve performance and speed.
-Also, shortens main code and implements an error handler for improved troubleshooting.
+Also, shortens the main code and implements an error handler for improved troubleshooting.

 _________________________________________________________________________________________________________________________________________________________________________________